Joudi suggests no issue with Miss Daisy and Shaback acting at Expo 2020 as UAE is adapting to Western cultures

 “It was a priority, but — as we see it now happening — the UAE is now adapting more liberty,” he said.

-The country celebrated its National Day on the expo on January 17, featuring a whole lot of Bahamian artists and artisans, including a Junkanoo group, the Royal Bahamas Police Force Band, the Bahamas All-Stars Band and the Shaback gospel choir.
+The country celebrated its National Day on the expo on January 17, featuring a whole bunch of Bahamian artists and artisans, including a Junkanoo group, the Royal Bahamas Police Force Band, the Bahamas All-Stars Band and the Shaback gospel choir.

 Last month, the Emirates signed a memorandum of understanding (MoU) with the Ministry of Foreign Affairs to explore joint initiatives to advertise tourism to the island nation.